You want your home to feel inviting, warm, and hospitable. Here are smart ways to make it feel better.

 What makes a comfortable home?

-Comfy blankets and nice lighting can help create a comfortable home and add warmth, but if your home feels too-cold or damp in the winter and too-hot in the summer, it’s likely that throw blankets and pillows and a new lamp will only take your mind off of that feeling for so long.
+Comfy blankets and nice lighting can add warmth and style to your home, but if your house feels too-cold or dry in the winter and too-hot in the summer, it’s likely that throw blankets and pillows and a new lamp will only take your mind off of that uncomfortable feeling for so long.

-(Before we dive in any deeper, just a quick note here: At Sealed, we can help you get a home comfort and efficiency makeover at no upfront cost.
-Answer our quick—and easy!—questionnaire to see if your house qualifies.)
+So making your home feel comfortable will often depend on eliminating drafts and stuffiness.
+(With Sealed, you could get a home comfort and efficiency makeover at no upfront cost.
+Answer our quick questionnaire to see if your house qualifies.)

 Why do you need a comfortable home?

-Our living spaces have a big impact on our mental, emotional, and physical health.
-A comfortable home isn’t just about decor or being proud of your space—making your home feel warm and cozy is pretty important.
-Your home is where you spend most of your time, whether you’re working, resting, playing, or entertaining.
+A comfortable home isn’t just about decor or being proud of your space.
+Your home is where you spend most of your time, whether you’re working, resting, playing, or entertaining, so home comfort affects your overall wellbeing.

 How having a comfortable home impacts your mental and emotional health

-It might feel obvious, but the comfort of the space you live in has an influence on your emotions and mental health.
-In fact, studies show that the color you use on your walls and in your home accents can have an impact on your mood and energy levels (1).
+It might seem obvious, but your living space influences your emotions and mental health.
+In fact, studies show that the color you use on your walls and in your accent decor can have an impact on your mood and energy levels (1).

 And how we live in our home influences our mental and emotional states as well.
 Reports show that untidy homes can increase stress, and decluttering your home can lead to better focus, self-esteem, and even reduce the risk of allergies or asthma (2).